Today’s post is about loss. This may be a trigger for you. My prayer is that my friend’s words will encourage you in the midst of your loss.

 She found comfort in a Savior who pursued from the cross, knowing in advance that we would all need Him in our hour of unavoidable pain.

 He understood loss.
 He understood suffering.
 He endured pain so that He could help carry ours.

-Eight years have passed since Wayne’s death.
+Eight years have passed since her husband’s death.
 “The widow and I have integrated,” Jennifer says.
 “I’m not fragile anymore, but I am patient with others who are fragile.
 I think it is easier to tell people that we can avoid suffering and be protected from all pain than it is to tell people that pain is unavoidable and is to be embraced for the work it will do in our lives.”

 This is the exact opposite of the advice many might receive.

 The reason I’m sharing Jennifer’s story is that I don’t dare try to talk of loss when I haven’t experienced it in the same way.